ApiLogicServer/Docs/docs/WebGenAI-CLI.md

 As of release 11.2.10, you can declare Natural Language Logic when you create projects, and for existing projects.

-> Status: Technology Preview.
+> Status: Beta.
 Current implementation presumes projects are running in the Manager directory.

 &nbsp;

 ### Create Projects with Logic

-As shown below, you can the CLI `als genai` command to designate a prompt file that contains logic.
+As shown below, you can the CLI `als genai` command to designate a prompt file that generates a system, including logic.

 ![Create Projects wit Logic](images/web_genai/logic/new-projects.png)